dvdmtw98/notes/My Vault/cyber-security/certifications/comptia-security/web-and-dns-filtering.md

 Blocking or allowing websites based on their reputation score

 #### DNS Filtering
-technique used to block access to certain websites by preventing the translation of specific domain names to their corresponding IP addresses
+Technique used to block access to certain websites by preventing the translation of specific domain names to their corresponding IP addresses